segunolalive/deepClone/README.md

 A nifty zero-dependency utility for deeply cloning javascript objects and arrays.

 **NOTE**:
 Only enumerable properties are cloned.
-Object.prototypes are not cloned.
+Non-enumerable  properties and Prototype chains are not cloned.
 If used with other data types, it simply returns the arguement passed.

 ## Why?